franco2ke/product-preview-card/README.md

 - [BEM](http://getbem.com/introduction/) - BEM methodology

 ### What I learned

-I started by examining the design images and listing the key visible html elements required for the component.
-Once I had this list of elements, I proceeded to assign class names via the BEM methodology.

-My development approach was to have two parent containers, one for the image and another for the product info, both positioned via flexbox.
-The product info layout was also done via flex box using the 'column' flex-direction.

-Effort was made to space elements using the 'gap' flex-box property, minimizing usage of margins where possible, with an aim of reducing work and also increasing the maintainability and resuability of the component.

-The breakpoint chosen was 600px/ 37.5em.

 Setting up the Art Direction; allowing the page to serve different images depending on screen width was something new for me.
 From this problem, I see the need to brush up on loading and sizing images via html or css and the pros/cons of the various approaches.